-2021 has dawned with the promise of a return to normality but not the actuality of it yet.
+2022 has dawned with a curious mix of promise and dread.
 Somehow in the midst of all the turmoil, these talented high school students found a way to be focused and creative and we are thrilled to announce them as the finalists for our School of Music Songwriting Contest!

 Lipscomb's Commercial Music Department is committed to raising up the next generations of artists, songwriters and producers in Nashville's fertile music community and this is only one of the things we are doing to contribute to that mission.

 If you are an aspiring High School songwriter and are concerned that you missed out on this year's opportunity, don't worry, we will be posting info for the 2022 contest very soon.

 The judges chose Lindsay's song for its combination of "strong melodies, and rhythms, and melodic contrast between sections," as well as saying it "hooked me in 30 seconds and sounds like a hit!"